bbertinc/PSZToolkit/README.md

 Planck SZ Database Toolkit
 ==========================

-This toolkit is hosted at http://git.ias.u-psud.fr.
-It has been developped and is being maintained by Benjamin Bertincourt.
+This toolkit is hosted at https://github.com/bbertinc/PSZToolkit .
+It is being developped and maintained by Benjamin Bertincourt.

 ## Summary

-This IDL toolkit contains a set of functions and procedures which aims at helping cosmologists exploit the Planck SZ database.
+This toolkit contains a set of functions and procedures which aims at helping cosmologists exploit the Planck SZ database.

 ## Starting a session